What your view of sports and life would be if you had too many concussions

 You’ll also want to keep tabs on my Blog-a-thon page because that’s where new projects are going to be announced for 2019 and beyond!

-Dubsism: They Were Expendable, 1945 – What good is a quarterback without an offensive lineman to protect him?
-John Wayne played guard for the University of Southern California.
+Dubsism: They Were Expendable, 1945 – Before becoming arguably the biggest star in the history John Wayne played guard for the University of Southern California.

 Cracked Rear Viewer: A Lady Takes A Chance, 1943 – Bringing us our second contribution from “The Duke.”